 The key feature of the core curriculum are 2 semester-long, 3-credit interdisciplinary projects designed for teams of students with differing backgrounds–view the capstone syllabus below.
 Projects are either developed by student groups in the semester preceding the start of their capstones or chosen from a list of projects proposed by faculty.
-Listed below are some examples of recently-offered capstone projects by City College faculty.
+Listed under “sample projects” and “semester workshops” are some examples of recently-offered capstone projects by City College faculty.
 Capstones begin with workshops, but do not meet regularly as a class.
 Each student team is expected to meet in-person with their faculty mentor at least twice per month.
 Click on a project title in “sample projects” to view a summary of the project as initially offered to student teams.
 Students either pick from a list of projects on offer the semester before they start and form teams with the faculty adviser already on board or they can create their own capstone idea, find a faculty adviser, and recruit a team (see “creating your own capstone”).
 Start thinking about your capstone early in your first semester.
-In order to start your capstone in the Spring, you should make it known no later than October 1st.
-To start in the Fall you should make it known no later than then March 1st.
+In order to start your capstone in the Spring, you should make it known to your advisor no later than October 1st.
+To start in the Fall you should make it known no later than March 1st.

 Capstone Interdisciplinary Team Projects